AlexvZyl/NativeFramework/ElecDev_Graphics_Application/Source/README.md

 Renderer::function(...);
 ```

 Lumen supports rendering to multiple scenes (as many as the user requires).
 This is implemented by using a `Scene` class.
-The contents of `Scene` is not of importance to the end user, but it contains all of the data that a graphics API requires to render a scene.
+The contents of `Scene` is not of importance to the developer, but it contains all of the data that a graphics API requires to render a scene.
 It includes things such as Vertex Array Objects, Framebuffer Objects, a camera, textures etc.  However, recall that the `Renderer` uses static variables, so this means we have to tell the `Renderer` to which `Scene` it has to render:

 ```C++
 Scene scene(cameraType, width, height);
 Renderer::bindScene(&scene);
 ```

-When creating a `Scene` we need to specify what type of `Camera` we require, since Lumen supports 2D as well as 3D.  `width` and `height` are the dimensions of the `Scene` in pixels, but this is not strictly neccessary for the end user, since Lumen handles resizing events as well.
-Binding the `Scene` tells the `Renderer` that all of the following render functions should be applied to that specific scene.  (**NOTE**:  Lumen's event system binds the scenes automatically based on certain events, so the end user actually never has to bind the `Scene`.
+When creating a `Scene` we need to specify what type of `Camera` we require, since Lumen supports 2D as well as 3D.  `width` and `height` are the dimensions of the `Scene` in pixels, but this is not strictly neccessary for the developer, since Lumen handles resizing events as well.
+Binding the `Scene` tells the `Renderer` that all of the following render functions should be applied to that specific scene.  (**NOTE**:  Lumen's event system binds the scenes automatically based on certain events, so the developer actually never has to bind the `Scene`.
 It is only mentioned here to give a proper description of the `Renderer` works.)

 Now we want to start rendering to the `Scene`.
 To see a list of the available functions, see the [Renderer header file](https://github.com/AlexEnerdyne/Lumen/blob/Main/ElecDev_Graphics_Application/Source/Graphics/OpenGL/RendererGL.h).
 To render a simple circle to the `Scene`, we do this: